blugo2/PeterBanksPortfolio/index.md

 <b> Research Experience </b>
 <ul>
   <b>Honors 110 Research Methods</b>
-    <li>  Chosen from class of 30 to present research on the second hand clothing industry in africa at a colliquium.</li>
+    <li>  Chosen from class of 30 to present research on the second hand clothing industry in Africa at a colloquium.</li>
  <br>
  <b>GMU Center for the Study of Neuroeconomics</b>
-    <li>  Programed computer agents with various strategies in a simuated Economic enviorment.</li>
+    <li>  Programmed computer agents with various strategies in a simulated Economic enviroment.</li>
-    <li>  Created and analyzed orignal data.</li>
+    <li>  Created and analyzed original data.</li>
     <li>  Assisted in the creation of a Python library for generating and solving decisions tree problems.</li>
     <li>  Helped run and analyze experiment on trust and governance.</li>
   </ul>